EricMFink/EmploymentLaw/_casebook/chap5.md

 As a consequence of concluding that employee Camp was without fiduciary duty, that his position was not one "in or affecting commerce," and that his business actions were neither aggravating nor egregious, we conclude that the trial court properly granted summary judgment as to employer Dalton's claim under N.C.G.S. § 75-1.1.
 Therefore, with regard to both appellants Camp and MCC, we reverse the Court of Appeals on this issue.

-#### N.C.G.S. § 99-A-2 -- Recovery of Damages for Exceeding the Scope of Authorized Access to Property. {#ncgs-exceeding-scope-of-authorized-access-to-property}
+####  -- Recovery of Damages for Exceeding the Scope of Authorized Access to Property. {#ncgs-exceeding-scope-of-authorized-access-to-property}

 <div class="legal-code">